 It is mid-December and the temperature is heading into the forties.
-The Karoo in mid-summer is not for the faint-hearted, but the air is still fresh enough at 7 am.
-Heading out with a sandwich for ‘padkos’ and freshly brewed coffee from a service station in Graaff-Reinet feels a little like going on a school outing.
-Nieu Bethesda is roughly 50 km from Graaff-Reinet so there is ample time to stop to take photographs and still be be the first visitors through the Owl House’s door.
+The Karoo in mid-summer is not for the faint-hearted, but the air is still fresh enough this early in the morning.
+Heading out from a guesthouse in Aberdeen with a sandwich for ‘padkos’ and freshly brewed coffee from a service station in Graaff-Reinet feels a little like going on a school outing.
+Nieu-Bethesda is roughly 50 km from Graaff-Reinet so there is ample time to stop to take photographs and still be among the first visitors the Owl House’s guestbook.

 It is my first visit in about 15 years.
-Nieu Bethesda is still a very small town, but now there are a few more restaurants and guesthouses.
-It is a typical Karoo town with broken avenues of tall trees, ruins of clay-baked houses and goats grazing on the village common.
-The name, Nieu Bethesda, is a biblical reference to a place with flowing water and was founded in 1875 as a ‘church town’ for the surrounding farms.
+Nieu-Bethesda is still a very small town, but now there are a few more restaurants and guesthouses.
+It is a typical Karoo town with the entrance to the town flanked by a broken avenue of tall eucalyptus trees, poplars on the banks of a dry river, ruins of clay-baked houses and goats grazing on the village common.
+The name, Nieu-Bethesda, a biblical reference to a place with flowing water, was founded in 1875 as a ‘church town’ for the surrounding farms.

-On the way to the Owl House we pass the parsonage where tall cacti are in full bloom and two cement peacocks perch on a high wall.
-The Owl House faces a dry riverbed with old sluices and furrows suggesting a water-sharing system that is no longer in use.
-An informal craft market forms a neat row between the Owl House and the river so that visitors exiting the Owl House can buy perfect replicas of cement owls and hares.
+On the way to the Owl House we pass the parsonage where tall cacti are in full bloom and two cement peacocks in the Owl House style, perch on a high wall.
+The Owl House faces the river, dry in mid-summer, with old sluices and furrows suggesting a water-sharing system that is no longer in use.
+An informal craft market forms a neat row between the Owl House and the river so that visitors exiting the Owl House can buy perfect replicas of cement owls with wide blue eyes.
 These are family businesses where a father, grandfather or uncle once worked for Helen Martins.

-The Camel Yard is filled with an astonishing number of statues.
+Inside the Owl House property, the Camel Yard is filled with an astonishing number of statues.
 It is a crowded space in every sense of the word.
 A large procession of pilgrims dominates the small yard.
 This time round I am struck by the tall barrier of cacti on the border of the property, the surreal grouping of giraffes and all the references to water.
-An abundance of water, although at the time, Helen Martins’ property had no access to the communal water and the Camel Yard’s ponds were filled daily by collecting buckets of water from a furrow in the street.
+An abundance of water, although when Helen Martins owned the property had no access to the communal water system and the Camel Yard’s ponds were filled daily by collecting buckets of water from a furrow in the street.

 The Owl House’s interior is cool and luminous and reminds me of a jewel box.
-Nieu Bethesda had no electricity during Helen Martins’ time.
-Her house was created to be seen at night and illuminated by paraTn lamps and candles.
-It is a space Dlled colour, Dltered light and reUections.
-I can’t imagine what it must be like to live in a house where the walls are covered in crushed glass.
+Nieu-Bethesda had no electricity during Helen Martins’ time.
+Her house was created to be seen at night, illuminated by paraffin lamps and candlelight.
+It is a space filled primary colours, filtered light, mirrors and reflections.
+I can’t imagine what it must have been like to live in this house where the walls are covered in crushed glass.